xforever1313/Ai2Csproj/Readme.md

 * Comments within the AssemblyInfo are not migrated to the .csproj.
 * If your AssemblyInfo.cs file has a syntax error, ai2csproj probably won't work.
 Make sure your project compiles before running ai2csproj.
 * When using a version source that copies from AssemblyVersion or FileVersion, the attribute's values are copied _exactly_, even if the value is invalid for the ```<Version>``` property.
+* This tool doesn't work great with preprocessor defines.
+Whatever attribute is excluded from the preprocessor will be removed completely when the tool is run.
+Someday, it may be nice to somehow reconstruct the preprocessor logic in the .csproj, but that's not supported right now.